Diabetics with related eye damage have increased falling risk

-(Reuters Health) - People with diabetes and related eye damage known as retinopathy are more likely to fall than diabetics who have not developed vision problems, a study in Singapore suggests.
+(Reuters Health) - People with diabetic retinopathy are more likely to fall than diabetics who have not developed vision problems, a study in Singapore suggests.

-Diabetic retinopathy happens when high blood sugar levels damage blood vessels in the retina leading to blurred vision, difficulty with color distinction and blindness.
-The condition can cause blood vessels to swell, leak, close and block blood flow, or grow abnormally on the retina.

-In the study of almost 9,500 middle aged and older adults, those with moderate diabetic retinopathy were almost twice as likely as individuals with diabetes but no eye damage to experience falls during the study.
-Mild retinopathy, meanwhile, was associated with 81 percent greater odds of falling, researchers report in JAMA Ophthalmology.
+Among almost 9,500 middle aged and older adults, those with moderate diabetic retinopathy were almost twice as likely as individuals with diabetes but no eye damage to experience falls during the study.
+Mild retinopathy, meanwhile, was associated with 81% greater odds of falling, researchers report online November 16 in JAMA Ophthalmology.

-Compared to people without diabetes, patients with diabetic retinopathy were 31 percent more likely to fall, the study also found.
+Compared to people without diabetes, patients with diabetic retinopathy were 31% more likely to fall, the study also found.

 “Alterations in blood glucose levels in diabetes cause changes in retinal blood vessels which swell, bleed or leak fluid into the back of the eye,” said senior study author Ecosse Lamoureux of the Singapore Eye Research Institute and the Duke-NUS Medical School in Singapore.